scobru/shogun-relay/docs/PROVIDER_GUIDE.md

 ### Contract Addresses

-**Note**: Contract addresses for Shogun Protocol contracts (RelayRegistry, StorageDealRegistry, etc.) are managed by the `shogun-contracts` SDK and retrieved automatically.
+**Note**: Contract addresses for Shogun Protocol contracts (RelayRegistry, StorageDealRegistry, etc.) are managed by the `shogun-contracts-sdk` SDK and retrieved automatically.
 The addresses below are for reference when using the SDK or for manual contract interaction.

 | Network | Registry | USDC |
 |---------|----------|------|